xieguigang/sciBASIC/Data/GraphQuery/README.md

 </library>
 ```

-Faced with such a text structure, we naturally think of extracting the following data structure from the text :
+Then faced with such a text structure, we naturally think of extracting the following data structure from the text :

 ```json
 {